bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 ''''''''''

 For some kinds of data, discrete steps between data points may work better than linear segments.
-Use the |step| glyph method to produce this type of data
+To produce this type of data representation, use the |step|
-representation:
+glyph method.

 .. bokeh-plot:: docs/user_guide/examples/plotting_line_steps.py
     :source-position: above